-Update Summary Action for firms Using the new Form A FCA The FCA published changes to using the new form A. Firms should read through the new Form A and ensure Date published: 12 April 2024 They have incorporated a new version of form A that they are clear on all the changes and how these affect the firm, Some of the changes include: Your consultants are able to help if you have any questions or queries regarding the form.
-Adding questions of the right to work in the UK Removal of the send later function Improved virus scanning on attachments A checklist of information needed before you start the application Improved layout Easier navigation Improved help and guidance If you are a solo regulated firm, you will input 10 years of Employment history instead of uploading a CV.
+Using the new Form A | FCA

+The FCA published changes to using the new form A.

+They have incorporated a new version of form A

+Some of the changes include:

+- Adding questions of the right to work in the UK

+- · Removal of the send later function

+- · Improved virus scanning on attachments

+- A checklist of information needed before you start the application

+- Improved layout

+- Easier navigation

+- Improved help and guidance

+- If you are a solo regulated firm, you will input 10 years of Employment history instead of uploading a CV.